Shaq–Kobe feud: 2003–2004

 In a subsequent interview with Jim Gray of ESPN, Bryant questioned O'Neal's claims of team leadership.
 Bryant claimed that O'Neal came into training camp "fat and out of shape", that O'Neal blamed others for the team's defeats, and that O'Neal previously exaggerated the degree to which injuries had affected his game as a cover for simply being out of condition.
 Bryant criticized O'Neal's public lobbying for a contract extension when "we have two future Hall of Famers (Malone and Payton) playing here pretty much for free".
 He also criticized O'Neal for only taking responsibility when the team won.
 He accused O'Neal of threatening not to put forth his best effort if he was not passed the ball more often.
 Bryant was also upset that O'Neal did not personally contact him amidst his legal troubles in the summer.
 O'Neal had his bodyguard, Jerome Crawford, call Bryant.
 "Everyone knows Jerome is me", said O'Neal.

 The following day, Lakers scout and former teammate Brian Shaw mediated the conflict between a furious O'Neal and Bryant.
 Shaw reprimanded O'Neal for yelling "Pay me" at Buss after dunking during a preseason game.
 Shaw turned to Bryant and told him that Jackson allowed O'Neal time to recover from the physical pounding he endured every season.
 Bryant, still disappointed at the support he received over the summer, told O'Neal, "You're supposed to be my friend."
 Shaw questioned why he would believe that when Bryant did not join the team for dinners on the road, failed to attend O'Neal's wedding though invited, and did not invite a single teammate to his own wedding.

 Jackson fined Bryant an undisclosed amount for defying his orders to not talk to the press.
-O'Neal would reveal after the season that he promised Malone and Payton he would cease feuding with Bryant in light of his legal situation with the rape charge.
+O'Neal revealed after the season that he promised Malone and Payton he would cease feuding with Bryant in light of his legal situation with the rape charge.
 On opening night of the season, an injured Bryant sat down next to O'Neal during the Lakers' victory over the Dallas Mavericks.
 "We put it behind us", Bryant said.
 "Shaq and I are going to move on, be teammates and help this team to a fourth title."